credential-handler/chapi.io/developers/wallets/native/index.md

 ## Verifiable Credential Presentation

 Browser side verification flows will open the CHAPI wallet selector in the user's browser.
-If they select a native wallet, that URL will open the pre-registered native wallet apps link (see above for how to register...).
+If they select a native wallet, the URL will at the Wallet's pre-registered domain.
+The app link setup done earlier will cause the URL to open in the user's wallet (rather than the default browser).

-That URL will to the Wallet's pre-registered domain--which will (thanks to the magic of app links!) open in the user's wallet:
+Based on our example above, the URL would look similar to this one:
 ```
 https://wallet.example.com/switchboard?request=
 ```

-Depending on the protocols supported, the value of request will contain one or more encoded JSON objects with the applicable details needed for using that protocol.
+Depending on the protocols supported, the value of the `request` query parameter will contain one or more encoded JSON objects with the applicable details needed for using that protocol.

+Below is a step-by-step sequence diagram of what's taking place:

 {% mermaid %}
 sequenceDiagram